ambranava/ambranava.github.io/Projects/Appendices/Students-university-choice/Appendix-b-quantitative-questionnaire.md

 > **Note:** The questionnaire is reported in its original Italian version.
 > The original research was conducted in Italian; results are discussed in English
 > in the main project sections.

 ---

+## Conceptual rationale and structure
+The questionnaire followed a structured and hierarchical design, articulated into three main sections corresponding to the core analytical dimensions:

+1. Orientation
+2. University choice process
+3. Image of Università Cattolica del Sacro Cuore

+Each section included both filter questions and Likert-type items in order to capture differences between students with a defined choice and those still undecided.

+---

+## Measurement strategy
+Across different orientation modalities (school-based activities, web, open days, public events, informal sources), the same informational dimensions were assessed:
+- type of universities,
+- location,
+- degree structure,
+- access modalities,
+- study plans.

+This approach allowed direct comparison between orientation channels during analysis.

+---

+## Scales and item types
+Most items were measured using 5-point Likert scales ranging from 1 (“not at all”) to 5 (“very much”), with additional “I don’t know” options for perception-based items.

+Both closed-ended and open-ended questions were included to capture quantitative trends and contextual clarifications.

+---

+## Notes on language and context
+The questionnaire was originally developed and administered in Italian, as the study was conducted within the Lombardy educational context.

+All results and interpretations presented in this portfolio are summarized and discussed in English.

+---